 “How to play table tennis” is a tricky question.
 The answer is related to the intention of the question.
-Is your intention is for recreational play or you are taking table tennis on a serious note.
+Is your intention for recreational play or you are taking table tennis on a serious note?

 If it is for recreation, it is not a must for you to know all the rules of table tennis and to be a master to deal with the spin at your will.
 But if you are serious, you have to go through a step-by-step process that starts with learning the basic skills in table tennis and ends with advanced skills.

-But if you are hungry to know more, check my article “Basic Skills in Table Tennis: A Beginner’s Learning” for more coverage on the technical details.
+But if you are hungry to know more, check my article “Basic Skills in Table Tennis: A Beginner’s Learning” for more coverage of the technical details.

-The journey of table tennis play starts from the proper holding technique and ends with the match play.
+The journey of table tennis play starts with the proper holding technique and ends with the match play.

 - Knowledge of the Equipment